-The History of Tabla has many faces, as by the time many different theories took place.
+The History of Tabla has many faces, as over time many different theories took place.
 But here we are only adding up a few most authentic.
 The word Tabla derives from the word “Tabal” – Which is an Arabic Word.
-There are a few different believes regarding the origin of Tabla.
-We are here adding a few theories about it.
+There are a few different beliefs regarding the origin of Tabla.
+We are here to add a few theories about it.
 Some scholars believed that tabla is made from a two-sided percussion instrument Pakhawaj or Mridang.

 There was a war-zone drum which is a two-piece percussion instrument used in wars to boost the morale of warriors called “Tabla-Jung”.
-Some theories also point to “Nagara”, “Dukad”, and some other instruments for the origin of Tabla.
-There is also a mythic story about a sage named “Swati Muni” who created this instrument but this story is not very much agreed as there were no signs of any tabla player with his time or later.
+Some theories also point to “Nagara”, “Dukad”, and some other instruments as the origin of Tabla.
+There is also a mythic story about a sage named “Swati Muni” who created this instrument but this story is not very much agreed upon as there were no signs of any tabla player in his time or later.

-There is also a very popular story that Hazrat Ameer Khusro was the creator of the instrument but there are no solid pieces of evidence are available regarding his work towards Tabla instrument.
+There is also a very popular story that Hazrat Ameer Khusro was the creator of the instrument but there are no solid pieces of evidence are available regarding his work on Tabla instrument.

-So this is our view on History of Tabla that U. Sidhar khan Dhadi is the one who created this instument.
+So this is our view on the History of Tabla that U. Sidhar khan Dhadi is the one who created this instrument.

 Gharanas of Tabla

 Before starting a discussion about this topic, it is necessary to understand the phrase- Gharana.
 It can also be called a lineage or tradition.
 Just as a descendant takes over the form of a family, in the same way when a Playing-Style, Guru-Shishya (Teacher-Disciple) Tradition grows it forms a Gharana.